raghavkedia/CS308_SLogo_IDE/design.md

 ###Raghav

-* Implement Backend Manager to communicate with Frontend, work on Parser
+* Implement Backend Manager to communicate with Frontend
+* Work with Christine on Parser